RichardValerosoUniverse/The-Valeroso-City/README.md

 *For public awareness and sample use only.
 Cardholders should verify which items apply to their specific account or dispute.*

+**A. COVERAGE / REGULATORY SCOPE**

+* [ ] **Section 3 — Scope of Application**

+**Statutory text (verbatim):**
+*“Section 3.
+Scope of Application. — This Act shall apply to all credit card issuers and acquirers operating in the Philippines, including banks, non-bank financial institutions, and other entities engaged in credit card operations.
+All transactions, practices, and relationships governed by the credit card business shall be subject to the provisions of this Act.”*

+**Impactful violation example:**

+*A financial institution issuing credit cards refuses to comply with RA 10870 provisions, claiming that certain types of cards, transactions, or customer accounts are “outside the law’s scope.”
+For example, promotional, rewards, or supplementary cards are treated as exempt from dispute resolution procedures, billing accuracy requirements, or interest computation rules.
+This constitutes a violation of Section 3, as RA 10870 applies to all credit card issuers and acquirers in the Philippines without exception.*

 **A. REGULATORY SUPERVISION / COMPLIANCE OVERSIGHT / ENFORCEMENT AUTHORITY**

 **SECTION 4 — SUPERVISION**